adslabcuhk/edrstore/README.md

 - Preparation

-Please ensure that you have successfully compiled three components based on their README files in each folder and prepare two  machines (a client and a storage server) connected by the network.
+Please ensure that you have successfully compiled three components based on their README files in each folder and prepare three machines (a client, a storage server, and a key server) connected by the network.

-In the client machine, you need to configure `storageServerIp_` to the storage server machine IP in `config.json`. (e.g., "storageServerIp_": "192.168.10.64")
+In the client machine, you need to configure the `ip` under `StorageServer` to the storage server machine IP in `config.json`. (e.g., "ip": "192.168.10.64"), and also the `ip` under `KeyServer` to the key server machine IP.

 **Not that we recommend to edit the `config.json` in `./EDRStore` (or `./Baseline` for baseline approaches)  and run `recompile.sh` to enforce the configuration (it will automatically copy the `config.json` to `./EDRStore/bin` or `./Baseline/bin`).**